osujilab/Soft_AE_Osuji/README.md

-Autonomous Experimentation codebase for the Osuji lab, based at the University of Pennsylvania, 2024.
-Replacing old codebase due to confusion about permissions.
+<b> <h1> Autonomous Experimentation (AE) Codebase for the Soft-AE Setup, Osuji Lab </h1> </b>
+<h4> Department of Chemical and Biomolecular Engineering, University of Pennsylvania </h4>
+<h4> Created: November 2024 </h4>

-For information, please contact one of the Soft AE Admins or the Osuji lab PI
+For information, please contact one of the Soft AE Admins or the Osuji lab PI: cosuji@seas.upenn.edu

-PI: Chinedum Osuji
+<b>PI:</b> Chinedum Osuji

-Admins: Chris Johnson, Pavel Shapturenka, Yvonne Zagzag Additional Users: Justin Hughes, Po-ting Lin
+**Admins:** Chris Johnson, Pavel Shapturenka, Yvonne Zagzag

-Current functionality is bulk electrical conductivity measurements, POM processing, and basic impedance spectroscopy analysis.

-To be added here:

-ThorLabs Camera Control, Temperature Stage Control, AE Feedback Loop on Individual Projects
+**Additional Users:** Justin Hughes, Po-ting Lin

+Current Soft-AE functionality integrates stage motion, liquid dispensing, and polarized optical microscopy to afford high-throughput soft material formulation and inspection.
+These capabilities also enable bulk electrical and ionic conductivity measurements via four-point resistivity and basic impedance spectroscopy analysis, respectively, which are under active development.
+High-throughput methods are extended to autonomous experimentation *via* in-loop implementation of algorithms such as Bayesian optimization and Gaussian process-informed parameter phase space exploration.

+All capabilities are currently being packaged into a graphical user interface via tkinter, featuring manual instrument control and human-in-the-loop (HITL) experimentation.

+All Soft-AE functionality is organized into classes (located in ./SoftAE_classPkg).
+Each instrument capability is imported from this directory and initialized as a class instance, with default values specified for the specific setup in the Osuji lab in the class definition.

+High-throuhgput and AE campaigns are currently run via Jupyter notebooks by importing all required dependencies and running initialization codeblocks that handle liquid dispensing and ensure instrument connectivity.